nsrr/cfs-documentation/pages/manuals/rhinometry/12-06-acquiring-data.md

 1. Fill a dropper with approximately 1/3 of Neosynephrine.
 2. Have a tissue in one hand and the dropper in the other.
 3. Have the participant tilt their head back as far as they can.
-4. Do not insert the dropper into the nares.
+4. Do not insert the dropper into the nostril.
 Instead, hold dropper above nostril.
 5. Instruct participant to inhale deeply as you drop 1 drop into the nostril.
 If participant has difficulty inhaling the decongestant, nurse will press the opposite nostril closed as the participant inhales.
 6. Repeat for a total of 2 drops per nostril.
 7. The neosynephrine should be allowed to take effect for approximately 5 to 10 minutes.
-8. Repeat the above ‘Acquiring Data’ procedure to obtain another pair of trials for each nares.
+8. Repeat the above ‘Acquiring Data’ procedure to obtain another pair of trials for each nostril.
 9. Save file.